 From the time we are small we are taught to be nice.
 Our parents and other teachers in our lives encourage us to make good choices and to be kind in our interactions with other people.
 This is for a good reason.
-Kindness not only benefits the recipients of our actions, but it also has a positive effect on us and anyone who witnesses the act of kindness.
+Kindness benefits the recipients of our actions, as well as having a positive effect on anyone who witnesses the act of kindness.

 There are scientific benefits to being kind.
 According to the Random Acts of Kindness Foundation: